Sparassodonta: Classification

 Several other metatherian taxa have been suggested to be sparassodonts or closely related to sparassodonts.
 The australian Murgon taxa Archaeonothos has been noted as being similar to sparassodonts, but currently its relationships are not fully concluded.
 Carneiro (2018) recovered the genus Varalphadon from the Late Cretaceous of North America as a basal member of Sparassodonta.
 However, this interpretation of Varalphadon as a sparassodont has not been supported by later phylogenetic analyses, and most of the purported synapomorphies between Varalphadon and sparassodonts are not actually present in Varalphadon or have been suggested to be due to convergent evolution.
 Sparassodonts have sometimes been considered closely related to the "Gurlin Tsav skull" an unnamed metatherian known from a partial skull found in the Late Cretaceous Nemegt Formation of Mongolia.

 The following cladogram of sparassodont interrelationships is after Engelman et al., 2020.
 Not all studies agree on the sister group relationship between Thylacosmilidae and Borhyaenidae recovered here, with other studies finding thylacosmilids to be within Proborhyaenidae.
 The relationships among hathliacynids are also relatively unstable.

+Cladogram of Borhyaenoidea after del Campo et al. (2026) using the matrix of Suarez et al. (2025), who coined the clade Thylacosmiliformes to encompass Thylacosmilidae and their more basal relatives:

-Within Metatheria, a 2016 phylogenetic analysis group found that borhyaenids form a clade with the Asian "Gurlin Tsav skull" as well as other South American taxa.
+Within Metatheria, a 2016 phylogenetic analysis found that borhyaenids form a clade with the Asian "Gurlin Tsav skull" as well as other South American taxa.
 The same phylogeny found that marsupials group among various North American Cretaceous species.
 The phylogenetic tree is reproduced below.